Perspective | A play is birthed online, and I was in the delivery room

 “Rex won’t let that happen,” confided Rebecca Wahls, the assistant director at the time.

 He didn’t.
-On Thursday, under Daugherty’s direction, Solas Nua unveiled online the piece that has emerged from the company’s distress: a play with no alphabetical title, just three emojis that, for want of a better solution, has been termed “The Emoji Play.”
+On Thursday, under Daugherty’s direction, Solas Nua unveiled online the piece that has emerged from the company’s distress: a play with no alphabetical title, just three emoji that, for want of a better solution, has been termed “The Emoji Play.”
 Written by Jeremy Keith Hunter, a Black Washington actor-playwright who came aboard in July, the work is a one-act comedy that takes the form of a digital class in “Social Media for the Young Elderly.”
 Performed on Zoom, with an important supporting performance by WhatsApp, the playlet also involves the relationship between the course’s instructors, portrayed by Da’Von Moody, a D.C. actor, and Cormac Elliott, an actor based in London.

 If both the play’s path and the use of the Internet by the audience are somewhat unusual, so was the role I played in watching its development.
 A critic normally isn’t a fly on the wall for the messy gestation period before the birth of a dramatic work.
 But from the early days of “Being Here” to the ultimate shaping of “The Emoji Play,” I was a witness and occasional sounding board.